Capel Salem, Llanbedr: Salem by Vosper

 The Chapel is the subject of a 1908 painting by Sidney Curnow Vosper, (b.
 29 October 1866).
-The painting was purchased a year later by Lord Leverhulme of in 1909.
-At a time when many homes owned no form of visual art, Salem became widely and uniquely popular amongst working class communities, especially in Wales.
+The painting was purchased by Lord Leverhulme in 1909, and became popular when he used it to promote Lever Brothers' Sunlight Soap, which offered to send purchasers a colour print.
+At a time when many homes owned no form of visual art, prints of Salem became widely and uniquely popular amongst working class communities, especially in Wales.